FAQs about Greyhound Friends

 A two-year Attorney General investigation has revealed that Greyhound Friends founder and former director Louise Coleman breached her fiduciary duty of loyalty to Greyhound Friends through the misuse of charitable funds, and that Greyhound Friends's Board of Directors failed to provide sufficient oversight of former Executive Director Louise Coleman and failed to “ensure management and operational decisions were made in the best interest of the organization.”

-Per an agreement with the Public Charities Division of the Massachusetts Attorney General's Office, Coleman is to pay $40,000 to different greyhound adoption group in the area, cannot serve in an official capacity for Greyhound Friends, and cannot serve on the board of directors of a Massachusetts public charity in any fiduciary role.
+Per a settlement with the Public Charities Division of the Massachusetts Attorney General's Office, Coleman is required to pay $40,000 to a different greyhound adoption group in the area, cannot serve in an official capacity for Greyhound Friends, and cannot serve on the board of directors of a Massachusetts public charity in any fiduciary role.

 Greyhound Friends also signing a governance agreement to abide by numerous terms, including keeping Coleman out of paid or unpaid positions involving operations, adoptions, and finances -- and requiring the board not to interfere in any judgment against Coleman.